-Saint Louis University seeks to conduct its operations and maintain its campuses so as to provide an academic environment that is safe and supportive of the pursuits of its students, faculty, staff and visitors, and consistent with its mission.
+Saint Louis University seeks to conduct its operations and maintain its campuses so as to provide an academic environment that is safe and supportive of the pursuits of SLU's students, faculty, staff and visitors, and consistent with its mission.

 It is the policy of Saint Louis University that measures and procedures are implemented for the protection of minors participating in programs that are occurring on its campuses, and programs under the control or direction of the University regardless of location.
 To view the policy in another format, click here.

 Criminal Background Checks

 All personnel are required to undergo background checks prior to working with minors.
 Program organizers shall ensure that all personnel working with a minor have undergone criminal records checks within the past two (2) years.
 Criminal records checks shall include, at a minimum, finger print checks performed by the Missouri State Highway Patrol (or authorized law enforcement agency in the state in which the person resides) and the Federal Bureau of Investigation, and a check of the National Sex Offender Registry.

 Program organizers shall not allow their personnel whose criminal records checks include a conviction, or pending charges, for a sex-related offense or crime against a minor, or who appear on the National Sex Offender Registry, to participate in any activity that is subject to this policy.
 The offenses that may serve to disqualify someone from working with minors are not limited to sex offenses and crimes against minors.

 Background check procedures can be accessed by clicking the link below; The Office of Clinical Education Compliance (OCEC) will provide program organizers from within the University with criminal records check information and request forms.
 A registry of University personnel and volunteers who have undergone criminal records checks is maintained by the OCEC.

 Training for Those Personnel in Programs Involving Minors